 43. Sell naming rights to a playlist

-44. Donation-based office / classroom clean-out
+44. Donation-based office or classroom clean-out

 46. Virtual background pack fundraiser